atlanticwave-sdx/datamodel/README.md

 [![datamodel-ci-badge]][datamodel-ci] [![datamodel-cov-badge]][datamodel-cov]

-This is a Python library that contains a collection of classes that other [AtlanticWave-SDX][aw-sdx] components could share.
+This is a Python library that contains a collection of classes that is shared between [AtlanticWave-SDX][aw-sdx] components.
+The intention is to provide a common vocabulary of nodes, ports, services, links, connections, topologies, etc., and means to parse and validate descriptions of such objects.

 ## System